mattqlf/mattqlf.github.io/index.md

 ## About Me

-I am a rising senior attending Troy High School and I am interested in both mathematics and machine learning.
+I am a senior attending Troy High School and I am interested in both mathematics and machine learning.

 ## Interests